cameraui/docs/cameras/zones-and-masks.md

 - **Send it anyway.** The picture goes out uncovered.
 This is the default.
 - **Send no picture.** No picture is produced at all.

-Set it to **Send no picture** if an uncovered picture would be worse than none.

 ## Lines (line-crossing)

-On the **Lines** tab, draw a line across the image to detect when something crosses it. **Crossing direction** picks when it fires:
+A line detects when something crosses it. **Crossing direction** picks when it fires:

 - **A ↔ B both ways** triggers in either direction.
 - **A → B** or **B → A** triggers on a crossing in one direction.

 <Shot src="/img/cameras/zone-editor-lines.png" alt="Zone editor in the Lines tab, with a line across a gateway" />

-Like object zones, a line can be limited to specific types: person, vehicle and animal.
-A new line starts with all three selected.
-A crossing fires only when something moves across the line in the chosen direction, so you can alert on someone coming through a gate rather than just appearing in view.
+A line can be limited to person, vehicle and animal; a new line starts with all three selected.
 A line never filters detection.